Why Private Limited Companies Are the Top Choice: 11 Reasons to Solve Entrepreneur's Dilemma

 Private limited companies, known as members, afford their owners some protection from personal liability should the business become insolvent; creditors can only pursue company-owned assets to cover debts rather than going after members’ assets.
 Furthermore, a private limited company pays corporation tax out of profits collected and then distributed amongst members; this differs significantly from sole traders, who need to file an annual Self-Assessment tax return, providing their profit figure.

-• Easy for entrepreneurs
+• Easy for Entrepreneurs

 Entrepreneurs do not hesitate to start private limited companies, even with their associated risks and benefits.
 But before choosing any particular structure for their venture, founders should evaluate all options thoroughly and be realistic that not every venture will succeed; take an entrepreneurial and risk-taking approach in approaching it all.